itod/SchwartzTemplateDocumentation/README.md

 Schwartz has several built-in Templates for popular programming languages like Objective-C, JavaScript, Swift, and SVG.
 The built-in Templates are not editable, but users can create their own Templates from scratch, or by starting from an existing built-in Template.

 Templates are managed in the Template Window (Accessible via the Main Menu > Window > Templates Window or `⌃⎇⌘T`).
-There you can explore the built-in Templates of creat your own.
+There you can explore the built-in Templates or create your own.

 ##Template Tags